Lupus Symptom Tracker Template: Daily Flare Risk Log

 • Consistent tracking builds the evidence needed to justify treatment escalation when lupus is not well controlled.

-The lupus symptom tracker template below is built around two things: what rheumatologists actually need to see, and what you can realistically fill out every day when you’re tired, in pain, and managing a life alongside a chronic illness.
-It’s not asking for essays.
-It’s asking for data points.
-Consistent, structured, legible data points that build into something genuinely useful over time.
+The lupus symptom tracker template below is built around two things: what your rheumatologist actually needs to see at a 15-minute follow-up, and what you can realistically fill out on a flare day when joints ache, lupus fog has set in, and the spoons are already gone before noon.
+It is not asking for essays.
+It is asking for data points.
+Consistent, structured, legible entries that build into something a clinician has to respond to.

 The Daily Flare Risk Log Structure